driftywinds/YT-builds/README.md

 Repository for the releases of Youtube ReVanced builds compiled from ReVanced Manager with custom branding for identification.

 > [!IMPORTANT]
+> **You need GmsCore (or otherwise called microG) to use this app.
+You can find it [here](https://github.com/ReVanced/GmsCore/releases/latest).**

-> NEW: - I have an F-Droid repo available [here](https://files.drifty.win/repo/) as a backup in case GitHub ever takes this repository down.
+> I have an F-Droid repo available [here](https://files.drifty.win/repo/) as a backup in case GitHub ever takes this repository down.
 It includes YT Music builds too.

 > [!TIP]
 > Builds are also availble on my Telegram channel [here](https://t.me/YTRXbuilds).